 PET FOOD Recall UPDATE

-Record-setting pet food recalls in 2009 led to even worse safety and ingredients problems as consumers continued to purchase moldy or salmonella-contaminated cat and dog food.
+Record-setting pet food recalls in 2009 failed to solve safety and ingredients problems such as moldy or ii Salmonella contaminated cat and dog food.

 May 2014 Update from Nov.
 2009